-Use EXTREME CAUTION if using the manual override feature to extend and/or retract the room.
+Use EXTREME CAUTION to extend and/or retract the room.
+It is possible to extend or retract the slideout beyond the maximum OPEN or CLOSED positions.

-- It is possible to extend or retract the slideout beyond the maximum open or closed positions.
-This can result in damage to the slide components, slide room structure or trim components. - Important: The actuator is manual ready.
-DO NOT disengage the motor.
-Just hook up and crank.
+This can result in damage to the slide components, slide room structure, or trim components.

+IMPORTANT: The actuator is manual ready.

+- DO NOT disengage the motor. - Just hook up and crank.